 You’re likely wondering how batteries impact comfort.
 Imagine living in a storm-prone part of the country where residents experience frequent power outages.
 High-capacity batteries can provide up to 40 trips up and down stairs during a power outage, making them not only a comfort feature but a safety feature as well.

-Now that you’ve briefly explored stair lift types, features, and warranties, you’re curious about stair lift cost.
-Like most people, you’re also wondering how to pay for this helpful device.
+Now that you’ve briefly explored stairlift types, features, and warranties, you’re probably curious about stairlift cost.
+Like most people, you may also be wondering how to pay for this helpful device.

 - Veterans Affairs Waiver

 Depending on which path you take toward stairlift ownership, you may need a down payment.